Jamesbansal/pathfinding-visualizer/README.md

-This project is meant to be a tutorial for Clement Mihailescu's [Pathfinding Visualizer project]
+Built this project as a path of a tutorial.

 ![Found](pathfinding1.png)